viamrobotics/docs/content/en/docs/tutorials/how-to-make-an-led-blink-with-a-raspberry-pi-and-python.md

 linkTitle: "Blink an LED with a Pi and the SDK"
 weight: 88
 type: "docs"
-description: "In this post, you will be introduced to the basics of programming hardware using the Viam Python SDK by making an LED blink."
+description: "Intro to hardware programming using the Viam Python SDK to make an LED blink."
 ---
 ## Intro

-In this post, you will be introduced to the basics of programming hardware using the [Viam Python SDK](https://python.viam.dev/) by making an LED blink.
+In this post, you will be introduced to the basics of programming hardware by using the [Viam Python SDK](https://python.viam.dev/) to make an LED blink.
 This will allow you to write Python code to make an LED connected to the GPIO of a Raspberry Pi blink.
 This tutorial is a good introduction to Python programming, and developing code for hardware like robots and IoT devices.

 ![A GIF of the completed project showing a blinking blue LED connected to a Raspberry Pi with jumper cables.](../img/how-to-make-an-led-blink-with-a-raspberry-pi-and-python/image3.gif)